Eliasjoneborg/incidence-of-opportunities-for-improvement/Study-Plan.md

-Patients treated at Karolinska University Hospital, who required trauma team activation or retrospectively were found to have injuries corresponding to a New Injury Severity Score (NISS, a validated model for grading of trauma injury severity \[[11](#ref-NISS)\]) grading of 15 or greater, since 2012 (n>21,000) are included in the hospitals trauma registry.
+Patients treated at Karolinska University Hospital, who required trauma team activation or retrospectively were found to have injuries corresponding to a New Injury Severity Score (NISS, a validated model for grading of trauma injury severity) \[[11](#ref-NISS)\]) grading of 15 or greater, since 2012 are included in the hospitals trauma registry.
 This includes patients transferred to the hospital within 7 days of an injury corresponding to a NISS grading of \>15.
-(Manual SweTrau) Excluded are patient who triggers trauma team activation despite not having suffered a traumatic injury and patients whose solitary injury is chronic subdural hematoma.The registry is comprehensive and contains information about prehospital type of transport, prehospital vital parameters, type of injury, vital parameters at arrival, intention of injury, important lab values and several other data points pertaining to the same category.
+(Manual SweTrau) Excluded are patient who triggers trauma team activation despite not having suffered a traumatic injury and patients whose solitary injury is chronic subdural hematoma.The registry is comprehensive and contains information about prehospital type of transport, prehospital vital parameters, type of injury, vital parameters at arrival, intention of injury, important laboratory parameters and several other data points pertaining to the same category.
 (Manual SweTrau)

 Follow up is conducted after 30 days and registers survival, days in ventilator, GCS at discharge, highest level of care received, location of discharge, if there were a transfer to another unit of care and if there was an autopsy performed.
-The Karolinska care quality registry contains a subset of those patient cases, selected for multidisciplinary mortality and morbidity review, since 2014 (n>2,200).
-In each of the patient cases selected for review, one question is posed and subsequently answered, namely: was there an opportunity for improvement in the care of this patient?
+The Karolinska care quality registry contains a subset of those patient cases, selected for multidisciplinary mortality and morbidity review, since 2014.
+In each of the patient cases selected for review, one question is posed and subsequently answered,
+namely: was there an opportunity for improvement in the care of this patient?

 ### Participants